-It had been 6 years today since I lost her.
-Once in a while, thinking about her and what she might be saying if she is still around puts a smile on my heart.
-The first one is my favorite.
+It had been 9 years since I lost her.
+Once in a while, thinking about her and what she might be saying if she still around puts a smile on my heart.

-This was her response one time when I told her I had a hard time with Boy:
+This was her response one time when I told her I was having a hard time with Boy:

 2. The best teaching strategy is learning by doing.

-I cannot remember her teaching me to write nor to read, it was my Dad.
-But she thought me how to do things by doing it.
-When she was teaching me to do the laundry she was there doing it with me.
-When she was telling me to take charge of her small store, she never realized that she was giving me a hands-on training on marketing and dealing with people.
+When she was teaching me to do the laundry she was there, scrubbing tiny pieces f clothes with me.
+When she was telling me to take charge of her small store, she was giving me hands-on training on marketing and dealing with people.
 What marketing school is more effective than teaching a preschooler to sell it her way?

 3. She was the first to teach me the power of writing.